Understanding Genetics

 X-Linked Dominant

-Similar to X-linked recessive, a mutation/change is located on the X chromosome.
-However, with X-linked dominant mutations/changes, you only need one mutation to be affected.
+Similar to X-linked recessive, a pathogenic variant is located on the X chromosome.
+However, with X-linked dominant conditions, you only need one pathogenic variant to be affected.
 Both XX and XY individuals can be affected, although XY individuals may be more severely affected or may not survive.
-When an XX individual is affected, each pregnancy will have a 50% chance for offspring to inherit the X chromosome with the mutation/change.
+When an XX individual is affected, each pregnancy will have a 50% chance for offspring to inherit the X chromosome with the pathogenic variant.
 When an XY individual is affected, all their XX offspring will be affected, but none of their XY offspring will be affected.